-We hope you all had a great, relaxing winter season!
-We have been busy bees here at the farm and have a lot of things to share with you!
+We have been busy bees over the winter and have a lot of things to share with you!

-Some of you may wonder what happens at the orchards over the winter months when there’s no fruit to pick.
-There’s no shortage of thing to do – that’s for sure!
+There’s no shortage of things to do—that’s for sure!
 From renovations to food safety classes to picking out new products to rewriting company manuals, you name it, it all happens over the wintertime.

 “This is the greatest tool,” Carter Mountain manager Brian Ball explains, “By having the opportunity to see how other farms are run and how they operate, it really helps us improve our systems here and gives us tons of new ideas.”

 As for what’s happening in the field, Farmer Henry has plenty to say this year.